 You’re probably asking – do we really need project management software or resourcing and scheduling tools?
 The answer is probably no, and yes.
 No, you probably don’t need it – you could get away with not having it.
 But yes, if you had it, you could probably run your PM team and deploy your resources more effectively and efficiently.
 As agencies and studios grow, the systems and processes that worked for a small agency often struggle to scale.
-Excel is great, but there are some project management and resource scheduling tools out there that can help you work even smarter.
+Excel and Google Docs are great, but there are some project management and resource scheduling tools out there that can help you work even smarter.

 Working smarter with project management and resource scheduling software

 Project management software has a capacity to help plan, organise, and manage resource pools and develop resource requirement forecasts.
 Depending the sophistication of the software it can include tools for estimation and planning, scheduling, cost control and budget management, resource allocation, and documentation storage.

 The challenge with these tools is that there’s often a lot of overlap.
 Resource management, time tracking, project communication, expenses, storage, Professional Services Automation (PSA) and Services Resource Planning Software (SRP) can all find themselves bundled together – this can be good, but if you need to integrate with or replace legacy systems, things can start getting complicated.

 Personally, my preference is for tools that do one thing really well rather than a catch-all tool which does lots of things, but none of them quite right.
 Below are some great options for project and resource scheduling software.

 12 great options for project management software for studios and agencies